 Don’t get me wrong, whilst a few beach days are still compulsory for any tropical island holiday, over the past few years I’ve been getting much more enjoyment from adventurous activities.
 Whether it’s hiking in the Malaysian jungle, taking to the fly trapeze or motorbiking a 600k loop through the highest mountains in Thailand, you could say that just sitting still is getting harder and harder.
 So I’m trying for a new holiday approach.
 An activity that will take me to some of the worlds most beautiful and remote islands and beaches, where I can still keep active and feel the thrills of adventure in my wake.

 With many years in the wait, the Sailor and I FINALLY embarked on our first kitesurfing holiday.
-For those of you who don’t know what kiteboarding is, think of wakeboarding but with a kite pulling you instead of a boat.
+For those of you who don’t know what the sport is about, think of wakeboarding but with a kite pulling you instead of a boat.

 If you just visit some videos one Youtube you will see my reasoning, it looks insane.
 A perfect brew of thrills and fun, with all kiteboarders looking like they wake up every day stoked!
 It was time to join in on the action.

 We decided to head to Koh Phangan.
 Being only a short flight from Malaysia and one of my favourite places to holiday, it was a no brainer.
 It’s beautiful, it’s chilled and has some of the best beaches to relax on those recovery days.
 Plus, more importantly, it has good wind in July.

 After reading great reviews online, we decided to try out surf school Kiteboarding Asia (KBA).

 Related Read: Fun, Sun & Vitamin Sea: Thailand’s Top 5 Islands